 Property ref: 272

-Cabins sleep up to 4, double bed, 2 additional single beds can be added, bedding & towels provided, wood-burning stove, hot water bottles, kitchenette, two ring gas hob, grill, crockery, cutlery, utensils, welcome pack provided, fire pit, BonFire cooking kit, cooler box, rechargeable lanterns, covered dining area.
-Gas fired shower and toilets are located within 100 metres.
+Facilities2 Wood Cabins each sleep up to 4 guests, double bed, 2 additional single beds can be added, bedding & towels provided, wood-burning stove, hot water bottles, kitchenette, two ring gas hob, grill, crockery, cutlery, utensils, welcome pack provided, fire pit, BonFire cooking kit, cooler box, rechargeable lanterns, covered dining area.
+Gas fired shower and toilets are immediately behind each cabin.

-Meadow Keeper's Cottage sleeps up to 4, double bed, 2 additional single bunks can be added, bedding & towels provided, wood-burning stove, galley kitchen, sink, 2 ring gas hob, cooking equipment, crockery, cutlery, welcome pack provided, cooler box, fire pit, BonFire cooking kit, outdoor dining area, private pond, Heath Robinson log-fired shower adjacent to cottage, toilet within walking distance.
+Meadow Keeper's Cottage sleeps up to 4, double bed, 2 additional single bunks can be added, bedding & towels provided, wood-burning stove, galley kitchen, sink, 2 ring gas hob, cooking equipment, crockery, cutlery, welcome pack provided, cooler box, fire pit, BonFire cooking kit, outdoor dining area, private pond, Heath Robinson log-fired shower adjacent to cottage, toilet a few metres away.